ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

 ---

 ## Step 3 — write and build the page

+**Check first: does `dist/{page}.html.twig` or `dist/{page}.data.js` already exist?** `dist/` is gitignored (Step 4) — there is no tracked copy to recover from, so overwriting either file destroys the previous composition for good.
+If they exist and this isn't explicitly a throwaway/test iteration on the same page, confirm with the user before overwriting (or write under a different `{page}` name instead).

 Write two files into `scripts/static-pages/dist/` (not tracked — Step 4):